 Only buy a gift with a specific person and occasion in mind.
 You may find a great bargain, but it’s not money well-spent if you don’t have someone who will appreciate it.

 Your master list should include birthdays, holidays, teacher appreciation gifts, as well as the people you need to buy for.
 Tuck the list inside your purse, and when you find a good deal, write it next to the appropriate person/occasion.

 2. Keep a master clothing list.

 One mom writes, “My daughter has a closet full of beautiful clothes.
 Most of them were purchased on clearance or secondhand.
 I rationalized every purchase saying, ‘I will get my money back when I resell it.’
-While this may be true, I am now dreading the fact I’ll have to tag each item for a garage sale or photograph it to sell on eBay.
-Problem is, she only wears about 25% of what she has.
+While this may be true, I am now dreading that I’ll have to tag each item for a garage sale or photograph it to sell on eBay.
+The problem is she only wears about 25% of what she has.
 She could easily get by with two sweatshirts instead of five, three dresses instead of six.”

 Come up with a master list of which items your children need in which sizes, and cross them off as you find them.
 Only replace worn-out items as you get rid of them.
-Not only will you be saving money and valuable closet space, your child’s wardrobe will be more well-thought out and coordinated.
+Not only will you be saving money and valuable closet space, but your child’s wardrobe will also be more well-thought-out and coordinated.

 3. Keep a master miscellaneous list.